 The reality of upkeep: Let's be honest, even with AI nudges, keeping a knowledge base updated is a grind.
 Articles get old, and new problems pop up that you haven't documented yet.
 The real goldmine of information is in the thousands of support conversations you've already had.
 This is where a smart AI layer can be a huge help.
 Instead of just pointing out what's missing, eesel AI can actually read your resolved tickets and write draft articles for you.
 It turns your team's best answers into permanent help docs, making sure your knowledge base is constantly getting better on its own.

-The biggest hurdle with Pylon: platform migration
+The biggest hurdle with Pylon: Platform migration

-Switching any major software is a massive headache.
-When you’re talking about replacing your entire helpdesk, the heart of your support team, the stakes get incredibly high.
-This isn’t just about adding another tool; it’s about changing how your team does their job, day in and day out.
+Switching any major software is a massive undertaking.
+When you're talking about replacing your entire helpdesk, the heart of your support team, the stakes get incredibly high.
+This isn't just about adding another tool; it's about changing how your team does their job, day in and day out.

-Moving to Pylon from Zendesk, Intercom, or Freshdesk
+Moving to Pylon from Zendesk or Freshdesk

-The alternative to Pylon: augmenting instead of replacing
+The alternative to Pylon: Augmenting instead of replacing

 But there’s a much simpler way to get all the perks of AI.
 Instead of tearing everything down, you can just add a smart AI layer that works right on top of the tools you already have.